jyrodrigues/somereadmetest/README.md

 The package `dashboard` is a CRA ([create-react-app](https://github.com/facebook/create-react-app)) that uses [webpack]() for compiling/transpiling `tsx` and `jsx` code to pure `js` via [babel](https://babeljs.io/) using [this preset](https://github.com/facebook/create-react-app/tree/master/packages/babel-preset-react-app).
 Once webpack starts parsing the `dashboard` package it'll follow `import`s to all the other packages included there.

-> Usually, without tinkering, CRA would only compile files that exist inside the CRA project itself.
-So all other packages would need to build themselves and load anything they would need.
-To circumnvent that, we use [`craco`](https://github.com/sharegate/craco) to extend the scope of CRA compiling step to include the `packages/` folder.
-This config is in `packages/dashboard/craco.config.js`.
-To tell CRA where each other project's entry point is, the line `"main": "src/index.tsx",` is included in each of those projects' `package.json`.
+> Usually CRA would only compile files that exist inside the CRA project itself.
+So all other packages would need to build themselves and load anything they need (`css`, `svg`, etc).
+To circumnvent that, we use [`craco`](https://github.com/sharegate/craco) to extend the scope of CRA compiling step, now including `packages/` folder.
+> This config is in `packages/dashboard/craco.config.js`.
+Also, to tell CRA where each other project's entry point is, the line `"main": "src/index.tsx",` is included in each of those projects' `package.json`.

 ## Development Workflow